-- Working in tandem with service organizations, HireUp identifies talented youth between the ages of 16-29 who face barriers to employment but show the competencies and aptitudes to succeed.
+- Working in tandem with service organizations, HireUp identifies talented youth and adults between the ages of 16-29 who face barriers to employment but show the competencies and aptitudes to succeed

 Who can access the program?

-Pursuit is an employment resource for youth (involved in a Boys and Girls Clubs of Calgary Youth Housing and Shelters program) who are homeless or at risk of homelessness.
+Pursuit is an employment resource for youth 16 -24 (involved in a Boys & Girls Clubs of Calgary program) who are homeless or at risk of homelessness.